How to survive FOSDEM

 Once you reach FOSDEM there is no problem — conference area provides you fast wireless network access.

-If you are from one of EU countries then your GSM operator probably provides you with some data limit for “Roaming Like At Home” functionality.
+If you are from one of the EU countries, then your GSM operator probably provides you with some data limit for “Roaming Like At Home” functionality.

-If you are from outside of EU then I suggest reading prepaid with data wiki page.
+If you are from outside of the EU, then I suggest reading the prepaid with data wiki page.
 GSM operators stores are in several places in city centre.
 Or you may even manage to find some at airport but easier to just grab one once you reach centre.

 Food

-Eat proper breakfast.
-Not “just a fruit and coffee” but some proper one.
-You may not have a time to stand in a queue for some FOSDEM food.
+Eat a proper breakfast.
+Not “just a fruit and coffee” but a proper one.
+You may not have time to stand in a queue for some FOSDEM food.
 It is not worth your time.

 Or spend half an hour (or more) waiting for fast food.
-Still good opportunity to chat with people.
+This is still a good opportunity to chat with people.

 Beer